emzpetros/ObsidianNotes/3MT.md

 - Lightening bolt in bar

 ## Notes

+- I can measure the effects of this divided attention by tracking performance measures such as walking speed and the number of errors in the memorization.
 - These signals can be easily processed because we're interacting with the body's natural communication systems.
 - The additional task diverts some attention away from walking and Since walking itself requires attention, doing two tasks at once will reduce performance in one or both.
 For example, their walking may be slower or mistakes may be made in the subtractions.